EkardNT/implicit-await/README.md

 ## Features

 * `std` (*default-feature*) - Enable support for Rust's standard library types.
 Disable this feature for `no-std` support.

+## TODOs

+* Fix bug in the as_future! macro which makes multi-generic invocations not work.
+* Go through all of `std` adding types
+* Come up with a list of other crates to add support for, and do so.

 ## Acknowledgements